-The Marquette Law and Entrepreneurship Clinic (LEC) is a clinical program at Marquette University Law School.
+The LEC is a clinical program at Marquette University Law School.
 It operates as an independent law office staffed by LEC Director Nathan Hammons and law students.
 Participating students earn academic credit as they counsel entrepreneurial clients under the close supervision of the clinic director, and they also work with volunteer attorneys in the private bar.

 The LEC has a three-part mission: